phpb-com/docker-gitlab/README.md

 Replace `x.x.x` with the version you are upgrading from.
 For example, if you are upgrading from version `6.0.0`, set `x.x.x` to `6.0.0`

+> Also please read through [official backup guide](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/raketasks/backup_restore.md) to have better understanding of the backup and restore steps.

 - **Step 4**: Start the image

 > **Note**: Since GitLab `8.0.0` you need to provide the `GITLAB_SECRETS_DB_KEY_BASE` parameter while starting the image.